jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

     CF: copy_templates_1 at init-db.c:49:3
     CT: strbuf_setlen at strbuf.h:161:0
     RF: strbuf_setlen at strbuf.h:169:1
-  Occurrences: 35
+  Occurrences: 36

 Uncategorised
   After events:
+    CF: copy_templates_1 at init-db.c:70:4
+    CT: strbuf_addch at strbuf.h:229:0
+    CF: strbuf_addch at strbuf.h:230:7
+    CT: strbuf_avail at strbuf.h:141:13
+    RF: strbuf_avail at strbuf.h:141:2
+    RF: strbuf_addch at strbuf.h:234:1
+  Occurrences: 1

+Uncategorised
+  After events:
-    CF: sort_ref_dir at ref-cache.c:241:2
+    CF: read_directory_recursive at dir.c:2572:11
-    CT: sane_qsort at git-compat-util.h:1308:12
+    CT: treat_path at dir.c:2282:0
-    CF: sane_qsort at git-compat-util.h:1309:3
+    CF: treat_path at dir.c:2288:6
-    CT: Jump to external code for qsort
-    RF: Jump to external code for qsort
+    CT: is_dot_or_dotdot at dir.h:456:0
-    RF: sane_qsort at git-compat-util.h:1310:1
+    RF: is_dot_or_dotdot at dir.h:457:2
-    CF: sort_ref_dir at ref-cache.c:246:15
+    CF: treat_path at dir.c:2288:41
-    CT: is_dup_ref at ref-cache.c:208:0
+    CT: fspathcmp at dir.c:77:0
-    CF: is_dup_ref at ref-cache.c:209:6
+    CF: fspathcmp at dir.c:78:42
     CT: Jump to external code for strcmp
     RF: Jump to external code for strcmp
+    RF: fspathcmp at dir.c:78:2
+    RF: treat_path at dir.c:2361:1
+    CF: read_directory_recursive at dir.c:2632:3
+    CT: add_path_to_appropriate_result_list at dir.c:2502:0
+    RF: add_path_to_appropriate_result_list at dir.c:2526:1
+    CF: read_directory_recursive at dir.c:2570:10
+    CT: read_cached_dir at dir.c:2447:0
+    CF: read_cached_dir at dir.c:2451:8
+    CT: readdir_skip_dot_and_dotdot at dir.c:57:0
+    CF: readdir_skip_dot_and_dotdot at dir.c:60:14
+    CT: Jump to external code for readdir64
+    RF: Jump to external code for readdir64
+    RF: readdir_skip_dot_and_dotdot at dir.c:64:2
-    RF: is_dup_ref at ref-cache.c:223:1
+    RF: read_cached_dir at dir.c:2478:1
-  Occurrences: 5
+  Occurrences: 1

 Uncategorised
   After events:
+    CF: readdir_skip_dot_and_dotdot at dir.c:61:8
+    CT: is_dot_or_dotdot at dir.h:456:0
+    RF: is_dot_or_dotdot at dir.h:457:2
+  Occurrences: 1

+Uncategorised
+  After events:
     CT: Jump to external code for memset
     RF: Jump to external code for memset
     CF: repo_init_revisions at revision.c:1902:2
-  Occurrences: 3
+  Occurrences: 1

 Uncategorised
   After events:
     CT: Jump to external code for memset
     RF: Jump to external code for memset
     CF: repo_init_revisions at revision.c:1902:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset
     CF: repo_init_revisions at revision.c:1902:2
-  Occurrences: 3
+  Occurrences: 5

 Uncategorised
   After events: